-The Voice grant facility is designed to support informal groups as well as formal organisations and networks, although the applicant needs to be legally registered or recognised and have a bank account in the applicant's name.
+The Voice grant facility is designed to support informal groups as well as formal organisations and networks, although the applicant needs to be legally registered or accredited and have a bank account in the applicant's name.
 The Grant types are as follows:

 Empowerment grant: Targeting (informal) groups or organisations to raise awareness, develop transformative leadership, build confidence and skills and work against stigmatisation of marginalised and discriminated groups.
-Smaller grants with average one year timeframe, accessible for informal groups through for example a partnering with formal organisations.
-Empowerment grants are available from €5,000 to €25,000.
+Smaller grants with average one-year timeframe, accessible for informal groups through for example a partnering with formal organisations.
+Empowerment grants are available from €5,000 to €25,000 (approx. ₱265,000 to ₱1,300,000).

 Influencing grant: Targeting organisations and networks to strengthen their influencing, lobby and advocacy capacities and amplify voice of marginalised and discriminated groups.
-Influencing grants that are country specific are available from €25,000 to €200,000...
+Influencing grants that are country specific are available from €25,000 to €200,000 (approx. ₱1,300,000 to ₱10,600,000).

 Innovate and learn grant: For groups and organisations to test and scale new approaches.
-Innovation and learning grants are available from €5,000 to €200,000.
+Innovation and learning grants are available from €5,000 to €200,000 (approx. ₱265,000 to ₱10,600,000).

 Sudden opportunity grant: Creating flexibility to undertake collective action to address specific unanticipated opportunities to influence policy or deal with a threatened reduction of civil space which impacts one or more of the Voice target groups in one or more of the impact themes.
-Grants responding to a sudden opportunity are available from €25,000 to €200,000.
+Grants responding to a sudden opportunity are available from €5,000 to €200,000 (approx. ₱265,000 to ₱10,600,000).

 For each modality of grant, there are different approaches related to making applications, assessing grants and reporting against grants.
 Empowerment grants and smaller grants designed to address sudden opportunities will be more flexible and contain fewer requirements.
-Influencing and Innovate and Learn grants will contain more requirements to mitigate risk and increase accountability.
+Influencing and Innovation grants will contain more requirements to mitigate risk and increase accountability.